Blue Ridge Independent School District

-Blue Ridge Independent School District is a public school district based in Blue Ridge, Texas (USA).
-Located in Collin County, the district extends into a very small portion of southwestern Fannin County.
+Blue Ridge Independent School District is a public school district based in Blue Ridge, Texas (United States).
+Located in Collin County, it includes Blue Ridge and sections of Anna.
+The district extends into a very small portion of southwestern Fannin County.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $122,029,000.
 The maintenance tax rate was $0.117 and the bond tax rate was $0.050 per $100 of appraised valuation.

 Academic achievement

 In 2017, the school district was rated Met Standard by the Texas Education Agency.
 No state accountability ratings were given to districts in 2012.